MySQL

 true

-To enable parallel reading, each concurrent reader requires a unique server ID.
-Therefore, the server-id must be set to a range, such as 5400-6400, and the size of the range must be greater than or equal to the source parallelism.
+If you want the source to support concurrent reading, each concurrent reader needs a unique server ID.
+Therefore, server-id must be a range, such as 5400-6400, and the size of the range must be greater than or equal to the concurrency.

 Note

-This parameter is removed in Flink engine VVR 11.1 and later.
+This configuration item is removed in Ververica Runtime (VVR) 11.1 and later.

 scan.incremental.snapshot.chunk.size